tijnisfijn/Resolume-Composition-Converter/README.md

 - Preserve aspect ratio for different image formats (.jpg, .jpeg, .png, .gif, .bmp, .tiff, .webp)
 - Simple and intuitive user interface with drag-and-drop support

+## Why Use This Tool?

+Visual artists, VJs, and AV professionals who use Resolume Arena often face a common challenge: adapting their carefully crafted compositions to different technical requirements.
+Whether it's upgrading to higher resolutions, changing frame rates, or switching media formats, these changes traditionally require painstaking manual work to rebuild compositions from scratch.

+When you manually recreate a composition at a new resolution or with different media files, you lose hours of work:
+- Recreating all clip placements and layer arrangements
+- Rebuilding complex effect chains and parameter settings
+- Reconstructing precise timing and transitions
+- Reestablishing dashboard controls and MIDI mappings
+- Redoing all transformations, masks, and blend modes

+The Resolume Composition Converter eliminates this tedious process by automatically adapting your compositions to new technical specifications while preserving all your creative decisions.
+For detailed use cases, check out the [Use Cases](https://github.com/tijnisfijn/Resolume-Composition-Converter/wiki/Use-Cases) page in the wiki.

 ## Repository Structure

 - `/` - Core application files